sjwilliams/scrollstory/README.md

 <a name="itemfilter"></a>
 #### itemfilter
-Fired when an item is filtered, which means it is no longer considered ScrollStory determines which item is active.
-Intended to be combined with visual changes or hidind so you can visually filter the item from the list.
+Fired when an item is filtered, which means it is no longer considered when ScrollStory determines which item is currently active.
+By default, there is no visual change on filter, but you can achive visual changes through this event and css rules.

 ```js
 $('#container').ScrollStory({